DiffSK/configobj/docs/configobj.rst

 ===========

 The ``unrepr`` option allows you to store and retrieve the basic Python data-types using config files.
-It has to use a slightly different syntax to normal ConfigObj files.
-Unsurprisingly it uses Python syntax.
+It has to use a slightly different syntax as compared to normal ConfigObj files thoug it is still Python syntax.

 This means that lists are different (they are surrounded by square brackets), and strings *must* be quoted.